Audio/MIDI multitrack recording software

 Audio track (mono) with editor

-The two channels of a stereo track will be displayed separately.
+The two channels of a stereo track are displayed separately.
 Editing just one channel of a stereo track is not possible.

-Crossfades are applied automatically in order to avoid clicks.
-The crossfades behave just like traditional tape splices.
+Crossfades are applied automatically to prevent clicks.
+These crossfades are similar to traditional tape splices.

 Audio Edit Control